kuhalgore/fnframe/README.md

 ## comparing the execution speeds over different containers

-This is a C++ program to check how well we can reduce no of new() calls from the execution.
+This is a C++ program to check how well we can reduce execution time of a sample program, (please see main() function in see link.cpp )
 In my opinion, We can use a vector with sufficient capacity (DEPTH) reserved.
 It gave quite comparable results as that of my custom stack ( stack with a custom container supporting placement new ).